 6.3.12.0 Introduction

 The Resource Type [cmdhPolicy] represents a set of rules associated with a specific CSE that govern the behaviour of that CSE regarding rejecting, buffering and sending request or response messages via the Mcc reference point.
-See clause D.12 of TS-0001 1[1] for a detailed high-level description of the overall structure of the [cmdhPolicy] resource.
+See clause D.12 of oneM2M TS-0001 [1] for a detailed high-level description of the overall structure of the [cmdhPolicy] resource.

 The mapping of CMDH Policy Resources on LWM2M Device Management technology is addressed through the definitions of 9 specific LWM2M Objects: